robharrop/robharrop.github.io/_posts/2016-03-15-queue-networks.md

 When modelling your own systems using queue theory, prefer network models over $$M/M/c$$ models.
-Networks afford the flexibility to model varying service rates across the servers in the network, and provided a means to model the overhead of traffic routing.
+Networks afford the flexibility to model varying service rates across the servers in the network, and provide a means to model the overhead of traffic routing.

 [1]: /maths/performance/2016/03/07/multi-server-queues.html